Subarna Prabha Devi

-Subarna Prabha Devi (1779–1806) (सुवर्णप्रभा देवी) was the Queen Regent of Nepal between 1802 and 1806 during the minority of Girvan Yuddha Bikram Shah.
+Subarna Prabha Devi (c.
+1779–1806) (सुवर्णप्रभा देवी) was the Queen Regent of Nepal between 1802 and 1806 during the minority of Girvan Yuddha Bikram Shah.

 Biography

 She was the second wife of King Rana Bahadur Shah of Nepal.
 She was the mother of eldest Prince Ranodyat Bikram Shah, Prince Samarsher Shah and a princess.
 She was daughter of Subudhi Khadka Basnyat.

 In 1799, her consort abdicated to become a sanyasi in favor of his son Girvan, the first wife Raj Rajeshwari Devi was immediate regent.
 As King Rana Bahadur Shah, Regent Raj Rajeshwari Devi and his advisor, Bhimsen Thapa left for Varanasi, she stayed back in Kathmandu to serve as the regent.
 Meanwhile, Raj Rajeshwari Devi, the first wife entered the border of Nepal on 26 July 1801, and taking advantage of the weak regency of Subarna Prabha, was slowly making her way towards Kathmandu with the view of taking over the regency.

 As a result, Subarnaprabha's favorite courtier Mul Kaji (Chief minister) Kirtiman Singh Basnyat was secretly assassinated on 28 September 1801, by the supporters of Rajrajeswori.
 On 28 October 1801, a Treaty of Commerce and Alliance was finally signed between Nepal and East India Company.
 This led to the establishment of the first British Resident, Captain William O. Knox, who was reluctantly welcomed by the courtiers in Kathmandu on 16 April 1802.